-Cuteness at its most surface seems to be a valuing of defenselessness.
-The more defenseless a being, the cuter it probably is.
-This is a dangerous notion as it disregards a being’s individual power, values the stripping away of it.
-But this is a shallow reading of the aesthetic of cuteness (or at least a too pessimistic one).
+Cuteness at its most surface reading seems to be a valuing of defenselessness.
+The more defenseless a being is, the cuter it is.
+The championing of this understanding of cuteness is problematic (dangerous) as it disregards a being’s individual, inherent power, and instead values the stripping away of said power.
+However, this is a shallow reading of the aesthetic of cuteness (or at least a too pessimistic of one) and misses what the spirit of cuteness is.

 Cuteness as an aesthetic value is most importantly a charm to ward off evil, akin to the power of love and friendship (anime/JRPG values).
-It’s easier to crawl out of the bathroom abyss, crumpled on the ground and covered in blood and shit with a Hello Kitty shampoo bottle above you (a halo) than without one.
+It’s easier to crawl out of the bathroom abyss, crumpled on the ground and covered in blood and shit when a Hello Kitty shampoo bottle hovers above you (a halo) than without one.
 It can, when noticed, act as a guidepost back to the warmth of being a human with ego and soul.
+This also relates to Anna Borges' acts against passive suicide ideation (and the subsequent NES homebrew title Depths (2020).

 A Hello Kitty shampoo bottle has some power.
 A framed illustration of anthropomorphic rabbits above the toilet is even more powerful.
 If it is drawn by a loved one, it may be the most powerful, a prayer of love shot into the void.